eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 User.
 This component implements the core business logic and interfaces as depicted in Figure 2.
 It directly interacts with the WSCA (which is interacting with the WSCD, see bullets hereafter) to securely manage critical assets and execute cryptographic functions.
-It interfaces with one or more key stores for the management of non-critical cryptographic assets.
+It interfaces with one or more keystores for the management of non-critical cryptographic assets.

 - **Wallet Secure Cryptographic Device (WSCD)**: A tamper-resistant device that